RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 Because the customer is an aggregate it can control its invariants via behaviour methods e.g. `AddAddress`, `UpdateAddress` etc. This is what gives us the hook to create a contextual audit record.

 When a behaviour method is called on the aggregate, it creates an `Audit` with a meaningful message e.g. "Address added" or "Address updated".
 Since multiple changes could occur in a single transaction, or unit of work, a single audit can contain multiple messages.
-This is analogous to a GIT commit message.

 The audit is persisted with a `Timestamp` which we will use to query the temporal tables and retrieve a snapshot of the aggregate at that point in time.